Singularities on Fano fibrations and beyond: Singularities on log Calabi-Yau fibrations

-\emph{Step 3.} Now view $(X,tN)$ as a generalised pair over $Z$ with nef part $tN$, which is generalised $\epsilon$-lc.
-Let $X'$ be the minimal model of $K_X+tN$ over $Z$.
-This minimal model exists as $N$ is nef and big over $Z$ [\ref{BZh}, Lemma 4.4].
-Moreover, $K_{X'}+tN'$ is semi-ample over $Z$ defining a non-birational contraction $f'\colon X'\to Y'/Z$, and $(X',tN')$ is generalised $\epsilon$-lc.
-Since $N'$ is big over $Z$, $-K_{X'}$ is big over $Y'$.
-By [\ref{Filipazzi-18}], we can write a generalised adjunction formula
+\emph{Step 3.} Again view $(X,tN)$ as a generalised pair over $Z$ with nef part $tN$, which is generalised $\epsilon$-lc.
+Let $X''$ be the minimal model of $K_X+tN$ over $Z$ (to keep the notation simple we are again using $X''$; not to be confused with $X''$ of the previous step).
+Since $N''$ is big over $Z$, $K_{X''}+tN''$ is semi-ample over $Z$ defining a non-birational contraction $f''\colon X''\to Y''/Z$.
+Also $(X'',tN'')$ is generalised $\epsilon$-lc.
+Since $N''$ is big over $Z$, $-K_{X''}$ is big over $Y''$.
+By \ref{s-adjunction}, we can write a generalised adjunction formula

-and by Theorem \ref{t-sh-sing-gen-fib}, $({Y'},C_{Y'}+R_{Y'})$ is generalised $\tau$-lc for some fixed $\tau>0$ depending only on $d,\epsilon$.
-In particular, multiplicities of the fibres of $f'$ over codimension one points are bounded.\\
+and by Theorem \ref{t-sh-sing-gen-fib}, $({Y''},C_{Y''}+R_{Y''})$ is generalised $\tau$-lc for some fixed $\tau>0$ depending only on $d,\epsilon$.
+In particular, multiplicities of the fibres of $f''$ over codimension one points of $Y''$ are bounded.